Ads Management

 1. The Economics: Pay Per Lead vs Pay Per Click.

-2. The Badge: Getting "Google Guaranteed" or "Google Screened."
+2. The Badge: Getting "Google Guaranteed", "Google Screened" or "Google Verified" where applicable.

 3. Ranking Factors: It's not just about the bid.

-4. Dispute Management: Getting money back for spam calls.
+4. Dispute Management: Getting money back for invalid or poor-fit leads where eligible.

 Part 1: The Financial Impact of LSAs